ReticulatedSpline/aulos/README.md

 - [x] Menu navigation

+- [ ] .m3u playlist support

-- [ ] Browse library by artist, album, genre, year, and .m3u playlists
+- [ ] Browse library by artist, album, genre, and year

 - [ ] Queue functionality

-### v2: Portability

 - [ ] Compatibility with the AdaFruit PiTFT touch display and/or hardware buttons